1. Adventist Web Engine

 • Then expand the Website block by clicking on it:

 • Otherwise: set Published from field to the date when the article should go live.
-Set the Published until date for when the article should be hidden.
+Set the Published until date for when the article should be hidden, which is optional.

 • Canonical site page: This is the owner of the article.
 Select the original website and page for this article.